 Facts and Formulae For the Forgetful

-Here we are, post-Pesach, and an interesting issue of repetition has come up again (no pun intended).
-Over the course of the last Yom Tov-filled month, and right up to, and including Rosh Chodesh Iyar, a simple question might elicit very different rabbinic responses.
+Here we are, post Pesach, and an interesting issue of repetition has come up again (no pun intended).
+Over the course of the last Yom Tov filled month, and right up to, and including this Shabbos Rosh Chodesh Iyar, a simple question might elicit a very different rabbinic response.
 The subject?
-What does one do if the halachically mandated ‘Ya’aleh V’Yavo’ in Birchas HaMazon was forgotten?
+What does one do if the halachically mandated ‘Ya’aleh V’Yavo’ in Birkas Hamazon was forgotten?
 Does Bentching need to be repeated or not?
 And why would there be different answers to a seemingly straightforward sheilah?

-This quite common clique of queries is not new; it is actually addressed several hundred years ago in the very first printed halachic responsum of the renowned Rabbi Akiva Eiger zt”l .
-Someone wrote to Rav Eiger explaining that some members of his household forgot to say ‘Ya’aleh V’Yavo’ in Bentching, and his local Rabbi told them to repeat Birchas HaMazon.
+This quite common clique of queries is not new; it is actually addressed several hundred years ago in the very first printed halachic responsum of the renowned Rav Akiva Eiger zt”l.
+Someone wrote to Rav Eiger explaining that some members of his household forgot to say ‘Ya’aleh V’Yavo’ in Bentching, and his local Rabbi told them to repeat Birkas Hamazon.
 Yet, the questioner seemed to recall a different time when faced with the same dilemma his rabbi ruled not to repeat Bentching.
-So, this perplexed person, as opposed to doing what most would do in his situation – request an explanation and halachic rationale from said rabbi, decided to write to the Gadol HaDor asking for an elucidation.
+So, this perplexed person, as opposed to doing what most would do in his situation – request an explanation and halachic rationale from said rabbi, instead decided to write to the Gadol Hador seeking an elucidation.

-Rav Eiger responded that Birchas HaMazon must be repeated when someone forgets ‘Ya’aleh V’Yavo’ on Yom Tov.
+Rav Eiger responded that Birkas Hamazon must be repeated when someone forgets ‘Ya’aleh V’Yavo’ on Yom Tov.
 However, if it was forgotten on Rosh Chodesh then one does not repeat Bentching.
 The distinction is fascinating!
 It lies in the different halachic requirements for a festive bread meal (‘Seudah’).
-Yom Tov (as well as Shabbos) has a requirement of ‘Seudah’.
-Therefore if one does not mention the Yom Tov day in Birchas HaMazon as part of ‘Ya’aleh V’Yavo’ (or likewise, Retzei on Shabbos), he must repeat the whole Bentching.
+Yom Tov, just like Shabbos, has an actual requirement of ‘Seudah,’ therefore if one does not mention the Yom Tov day in Birkas Hamazon as part of ‘Ya’aleh V’Yavo,’ or likewise, Retzei on Shabbos, he must repeat the whole Bentching.

 On the other hand, Rosh Chodesh is different.
-Although there is a Mitzvah to have a ‘Seudah’ on it, it is not actually halachically required, and therefore Bentching is not repeated if ‘Ya’aleh V’Yavo’ was forgotten .
+Although there is a Mitzvah to have a ‘Seudah’ on it, it is not actually halachically required, and therefore Bentching is not repeated if ‘Ya’aleh V’Yavo’ was forgotten.
 Accordingly, on this (or any) Shabbos Rosh Chodesh, if one would forget ‘Ya’aleh V’Yavo’ in Bentching, he would not repeat his Bentching; whereas if it was Retzei that was forgotten, he would.

 However, Rav Eiger did not take this lying down.
-In the hashmatos (appendix) to his original teshuva, Rav Akiva Eiger later defended his ruling, addressing these valid points.
-He maintained that although women obviously are included in the Mitzvah of Simchas Yom Tov, he makes a distinction that their requirement is referring to wearing new clothing and celebrating Yom Tov with Bassar V’Yayin (meat and wine), yet, without an actual obligation to partake in a bread ‘Seudah’.
+In the hashmatos (appendix) to his original teshuva, Rav Akiva Eiger later defended his ruling, addressing these valid points raised.
+He maintained that although women obviously are included in the Mitzvah of Simchas Yom Tov, he makes a distinction that their requirement is referring to wearing new clothing and celebrating Yom Tov with Bassar V’Yayin (meat and wine); yet, without an actual obligation to partake in a bread ‘Seudah.’

-Rav Eiger cites proof to this, that regarding the halacha of repeating Bentching, the Shulchan Aruch rules that Chol HaMoed has similar status to Rosh Chodesh, and one does not repeat if he forgot ‘Ya’aleh V’Yavo’.
-Yet, Chol HaMoed, being a part of Yom Tov, still retains the obligation for Simchas Yom Tov.
-Therefore, concludes Rav Eiger, it stands to reason that the Mitzvah of Simchas Yom Tov alone does not mandate a bread ‘Seudah’.
+Rav Eiger cites proof to this assessment, that we find regarding the halacha of repeating Bentching, the Shulchan Aruch rules that Chol Hamoed has similar status to Rosh Chodesh, and one does not repeat Birkas Hamazon if he forgot ‘Ya’aleh V’Yavo.’
+Yet, Chol HaMoed being part and parcel of Yom Tov, still retains the obligation for Simchas Yom Tov.
+Therefore, concludes Rav Eiger, it stands to reason that the Mitzvah of Simchas Yom Tov alone does not sufficiently mandate an actual bread ‘Seudah.’